MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 <img src="https://imgur.com/6zAmwpH.png" width="25%"/>

-A great introduction to Irish History written and illustrated for young readers.
+A great introduction to Irish history written and illustrated for young readers.
 In just about 100 pages, readers are taken from the Prehistoric Time in Ireland through Modern Day.
 Easy to read and full of fun facts.

 <a href="https://www.bookdepository.com/Story-Ireland-Brendan-OBrien/9781847171849?ref=grid-view&qid=1665848988287&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1013487989" rel="nofollow">Buy on Orell Füssli</a>